-This approach of leveraging third party compliance reports can be applied to most security and compliance controls, for example: GDPR, ISO, SOC, etc.
+This approach of leveraging third party compliance reports can be applied to most security and compliance controls, for example: CISPE GDPR Code of Conduct, ISO, SOC, etc.

 Sample RFP Language: Security

 The CISP shall disclose its non-proprietary security processes and technical limitations to the <ORGANIZATION> such that adequate protection and flexibility can be attained between the <ORGANIZATION> and the service provider.